-Describes the driver installation procedure for each printer port.
+This section describes the driver installation procedure for each printer port.
 See the installation procedure for the printer port you are using.

-To use the SmartDeviceMonitor for Client port, you must first download SmartDeviceMonitor for Client from the manufacturer's Web site and install it on your computer.
+- Manage Printers permission is required to install the driver.
+Log on as an Administrators group member. - To use the SmartDeviceMonitor for Client port, you must first download SmartDeviceMonitor for Client from the manufacturer's Web site and install it on your computer.
 Contact your local dealer for information on downloading SmartDeviceMonitor for Client.
 For details about SmartDeviceMonitor for Client, see "Software that You Can Download", Getting Started.